 The man pages can be quite intimidating – lots to read and no pictures – but learning to love and understand them is an important skill.
 Many problems you will face on Linux can be solved by reading the manual!

-The top line of the page will specify the name of the command and the section of the manual that you’re currently looking at.
-Then there are a number of sections which a man page could include, some of the common ones our outlined below.
+The top line of the page will specify the command name and the section of the manual that you're currently looking at.
+Then there are several sections which a man page could include, some of the common ones are outlined below.

 Synopsis – A summary of usage and options.

-Description – A more verbose explanation of the subject including explaining syntax and options in detail.
+Description – A more lengthy explanation of the subject, including information about syntax and options.